miohtama/django-bitcoin-example/README.rst

 Creating a wallet
 ====================

-A wallet stores bitcoin value (actual bitcoins are stored in different bitcoin addresses managed by bitcoind).
+A wallet, as Django model in ``django_bitcoin``, is a combination of receiving and sending bitcoin addresses and stores the bitcoin value associated with these addresses.
-A wallet has sending and receiving bitcoin addresses.
+A wallet can have infinite number of sending and receiving bitcoin addresses.

-We need to first create a wallet.

 Let's start interactive IPython prompt::